 Apply for a Job Online

-Most teachers who have worked in Cambodia say that it’s easier to find work once you’re in the country.
-Cambodian schools usually prefer to meet their candidates in person.
+Most teachers who teach in Cambodia say that it’s easier to find work once you’re in the country.
+Cambodian schools usually prefer to meet their candidates in person, especially if it’s an international school.
 It’s worth researching in advance though; you’ll get a sense of where the current demand is!

 Living in Cambodia